azizul96/event-management-09/questions_and_answers.md

 #### Answer: ?

-<i>we declared a variable called greeting, but then we assign an empty object to  greetign. greeting remains undefined, and greetign becomes an empty object.</i>
+<i>we declared a variable called greeting, but then we assign an empty object to  greetign. greeting remains undefined, and greetign becomes an empty object.
+So, the output of console.log(greetign); will be an empty object</i>

 </p>
 </details>